Living on the edge: Phase transitions in convex programs with random data: Conic geometry and phase transitions

-Theorem~\ref{thm:demix} establishes that there is always a phase transition when we use the convex program~\eqref{eq:demix-solve} to solve the demixing problem~\eqref{eq:demix-obs} under the isotropic random model for $\mtx{U}$.
-It is accurate to say that the optimization is effective if and only if the total statistical dimension of the two descent cones is smaller than the ambient dimension $d$.
+Under minimal assumptions, Theorem~\ref{thm:demix} establishes that there is always a phase transition when we use the convex program~\eqref{eq:demix-solve} to solve the demixing problem under the random model for $\mtx{U}$.
+The optimization is effective if and only if the total statistical dimension of the two descent cones is smaller than the ambient dimension $d$.